-Even Adobe Photoshop can be quantified as part of content marketing technology.
+Even Adobe Photoshop can be quantified as part of content marketing trends in technology.

-As stated by many before, the content marketing industry has grown multiple fold, beyond the definition of a ‘niche.’
+As stated by many before, the content marketing industry has grown multiple folds beyond the definition of a ‘niche.’

-This sustained growth has led to the birth of several subordinate markets that serve to streamline the various processes of content marketing.
+This sustained growth has led to the birth of several secondary markets that serve to streamline the various processes of content marketing.